The Dark-Skinned Lord and His Beloved: Adamson, Ratta, and Krishna-Radha

 Confidence and Evidence

-• Basis: Multiple structural features align (pigmentation distinction, beautiful supreme beloved, highland origin, cultural-founding couple).
-The transmission route through the Aryan migration is documented in both Urantia material and modern population genetics.
-Late textual appearance of Radha is the principal point of tension; the mapping rests on a structural-probabilistic rather than philologically specific argument.
+- Basis: Multiple structural features align (pigmentation distinction, beautiful supreme beloved, highland origin, cultural-founding couple).
+The transmission route through the Aryan migration is stated directly in the Urantia text (77:5.10, 79:4.1) and is consistent with the modern population-genetics record of Bronze Age Central Asian ancestry entering northern India.
+The late textual appearance of Radha is the principal point of tension, and the mapping rests on a structural and probabilistic argument rather than a philologically specific one.

 Related Decoder Articles